First Nations health equity strategies

 Consultation Practice Standards

-- A First Nations Health Equity Strategy must be developed in accordance with the principles of continuous quality improvement, shared decision-making, collaboration and genuine partnership with each development stakeholder, in particular the Aboriginal and Torres Strait Islander community-controlled health sector.
+- A First Nations Health Equity Strategy must be developed in accordance with the principles of continuous quality improvement, shared decision-making, collaboration and partnership.
+With each development stakeholder in particular, the Aboriginal and Torres Strait Islander community-controlled health sector.

 Mediation and determinations

-The Health Equity Strategies will significantly increase the ability of prescribed stakeholders – particularly, the Aboriginal and Torres Strait Islander community controlled health sector, Aboriginal and Torres Strait Islander peoples, consumers and organisations – to co-design and negotiate with HHSs with confidence knowing that their participation is legislated.
+Health Equity Strategies will significantly increase the ability of development stakeholders – particularly, the Aboriginal and Torres Strait Islander community-controlled health sector, Aboriginal and Torres Strait Islander peoples, consumers and organisations – to co-design and negotiate with HHSs with confidence knowing that their participation is legislated.

-- Step 2: If parties are unable to resolve the dispute, the dispute is then elevated to the Health Service Chief Executive or Health Service Board Chair;
+- Step 2: If parties are unable to resolve the dispute, the dispute is then elevated in the first instance to the Health Service Chief Executive.
+Should the Health Service Chief Executive be unable to resolve the dispute then the dispute is elevated to the Health Service Board Chair.

 Related or governing legislation, policy and agreements